-Hydrogen as a renewable energy source
+Hydrogen gas renewable energy

 Fuel has always powered humankind"s technological advances, from the wood-burning fires first used to cook food to the fossil fuels that propelled the Industrial Revolution and have made modernity possible.
 But the use of fossil fuels has come under scrutiny in light of their role in climate change.